mloseto/mloseto.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a 5th year PhD student at the University of Chicago, Kenneth C. Griffin Department of Economics.
+I am a PhD candidate at the University of Chicago, Department of Economics.

 <!-- Academic cv: [coming soon]. <!-- [here](../files/marco_loseto_cv.pdf).-->